-Large backlight display: Regardless of how consistent or accurate a scale is, it’s useless if you can’t read the numbers on the display.
-Thankfully, all of the scales we tested had great displays with easy to see numbers.
+Large backlight display: Regardless of how precise a bathroom scale is, it’s useless if you can’t read the numbers on the display.
+Thankfully, all of the scales we tested had great backlit displays with easy to see numbers.

-Design: While design shouldn’t be the primary determinant you use when buying a scale, you’re more likely to use it if it looks and feels good.
+Design: While design shouldn’t be the primary determinant you use when shopping, you’re more likely to use it if it looks and feels good.
 You should consider attributes like the feet of the scale, dimensions and weight.

-Batteries: Most of us are familiar with alkaline AAA batteries, but some scales use the lithium CR2032 batteries-, which are flat and disc-like.
+Batteries: Most of us are familiar with alkaline AAAs, but some scales use the lithium CR2032, which are flat and disc-like.
 Here are some graphs from Energizer that display the performance difference.
-AAA batteries seem to work better and more safely in the long run.
+AAAs seem to work better and more safely in the long run.

-Standard Scale: Your everyday (old-school) non-smart bathroom scale can measure only one thing a: weight.
+Standard Scale: Your everyday (old-school) non-smart digital bathroom scale can measure only one thing a: weight.
 If you want to get technical, then check out the difference between mass and weight.
-Usually you can switch between measuring your weight in pounds, kilograms or stones.
+Usually you can switch between pounds, kilograms or stones.

 You may be wondering why we didn’t choose to include any spring-loaded mechanical scales.
-The answer is simple: mechanical scales that perform well cost about as much as a smart scale but only give you the function of a standard scale.
+The answer is simple: mechanical ones that perform well cost about as much as a smart alternative but only give you the function of a standard scale.

-Smart Scale: Smart scales measure weight, but come loaded with an abundance of other features too.
-These measurements can include body fat, BMI, muscle percentage, water percentage, bone mass, BMR and protein percentage.
+Smart Scale: These measure weight, but come loaded with an abundance of other features too.
+These can include body fat, BMI, muscle percentage, water %, bone mass, BMR and protein %.

 Tips on how to best weigh yourself

 The most important thing to keep in mind when weighing yourself is the consistency in your method.
-From this consistency you will get accuracy.
-In other words, to ensure you get the most accurate result you need to be consistent in how you weigh yourself.
+From this, you will get accurate readings.

 How to be consistent in your weigh-ins:

-- If weighing every day, the morning is best (at the same same time of day)
+- If every day, the morning is best (at the same same time of day)

-- If weighing once a week, some claim it’s best to weigh yourself on Wednesdays (morning is still best)
+- If once a week, some claim it’s best to do so on Wednesdays (morning is still best)

 - Remove all clothing and jewelry